This month, I welcome photographer Frank Doorhof.

 Is there anybody or anything you would love to photograph?

-We know that each of us has someone or something, which inspires our life and work.
 Can you tell us the true basis of your inspiration?

 Is there anything you would have done differently during your photographic career?